 Outside of school, I am a proud father of two, a happy husband and a keen footballer.
 I also enjoy cycling around the Wiltshire countryside.
 I am a practising Catholic and proud to play an active role in St Osmund’s parish as a confirmation and baptism catechist.

 Mrs F Nobis – Assistant Headteacher (Pupil Premium)

-Outside of school, I love taking advantage of our family’s National Trust membership and visiting sites with our 5 year old son.
-I also enjoy cooking Italian based recipes for us to enjoy.
+Outside of school, I love taking advantage of our family’s National Trust membership and visiting sites.
+I am also rapidly improving my Lego skills to keep up with our seven year old son who aims to be a master builder in the future!

 Mrs G Martin – Bursar

 Originally from Edinburgh, I have worked at St Joseph’s since January 2013 having previously worked in various Wiltshire primary schools.
 I’m enjoying the many new challenges of this role as well as the friendly atmosphere in school.